 He spoke of the value of combining our resources.
 He spoke of what Nettleford was later to express as "outward stretch and inward reach."
-It was clear to him that our solutions lay in a proper use of our human as well as our natural resources, and that collectively as people located in this region, originally as outposts of Europe, but now with our own centuries of history and civilization, we should equip ourselves to take full charge of our future.
+It was clear to him that our solutions lay in the proper use of our human as well as our natural resources, and that collectively as people located in this region, originally as outposts of Europe, but now with our own centuries of history and civilization, we should equip ourselves to take full charge of our future.

-The transformation he envisaged would be driven by the development of human and social capital.
-As Caribbean people we should seek to create and nurture Caribbean thought.
-As an important part of our development, he implored us to produce intellectuals from our region who having benefited from the academic disciplines in or derived from metropolitan countries, are able to create Caribbean perspectives, formulate Caribbean theories whether they be in economic, education or governance, but all derived from our unique experiences.
+He envisaged that the transformation would be driven by the development of human and social capital.
+As Caribbean people, we should seek to create and nurture Caribbean thought.
+As an important part of our development, he implored us to produce intellectuals from our region who, having benefited from the academic disciplines in or derived from metropolitan countries, were able to create Caribbean perspectives and formulate Caribbean theories.
+It did not matter whether they were in economics, education or governance, but all should be derived from our unique experiences.

 That we have done.
 Indeed, we have been careful to avoid what some have described as "Caribbean exceptionalism," which is a term used to suggest that we set a lower level or more restricted compass for our ideas and our analysis of events than is compatible with international norms.
-Our academics have demonstrated their international relevance and their international competitiveness.